Top 10 things to do in South Iceland

 The south of Iceland is the most popular part of the country amongst visitors, thanks to the world-famous attractions that can be found in this region.

-From fairy-tale waterfalls and cliffs bound in folklore to the largest glacier in Europe and a glittering beach of diamonds, you’ll find more than enough to write home about when you explore the south of Iceland.
+From fairy-tale waterfalls and cliffs bound in folklore to the largest glacier in Europe and a glittering beach of diamonds, you’ll find more than enough to do and write home about when you explore the south of Iceland.

 1. Explore the Golden Circle